 Ensure that all technicians within the organisation are identifiable and that the contribution of technicians is visible within and beyond the institution

 Support technicians to gain recognition through professional registration

 Enable career progression opportunities for technicians through the provision of clear, documented career pathways

 Ensure the future sustainability of technical skills across the organisation and that technical expertise is fully utilised

-Professor Sir Leszek Borysiewicz, Vice-Chancellor, University of Cambridge
+Professor Sir Leszek Borysiewicz, Former Vice-Chancellor, University of Cambridge

 Demand for people across the UK economy with STEM qualifications is increasing, and as science becomes more complex and interconnected, the roles undertaken by scientists and engineers in the future will often require high-level practical and technical skills.
 Attracting, educating, training and retaining more STEM technicians is therefore vital to the success of the UK economy.

 Technicians are particularly vital to the success of the UK’s universities and research institutes.
 They are a highly skilled workforce with a diverse range of expertise, underpinning the key activities across organisations, and providing the technical expertise essential to supporting research and knowledge transfer.